-Lucius Domitius Aurelianus was born of humble parents at Sirmium sometime between 207 and 215 AD most likely on September 9th, 214 AD.
-Aurelian adopted a military career, and by his skill, courage, and bodily strength he ultimately became one of the Empire’s greatest generals of the 3rd century.
-Aurelian’s reputation as a commander of the cavalry was perhaps his greatest strength.
+Lucius Domitius Aurelianus was born to humble parents at Sirmium sometime between 207 and 215 AD, most likely on September 9th, 214 AD.
+Aurelian adopted a military career, and by his skill, courage, and bodily strength, he ultimately became one of the Empire’s greatest generals of the 3rd century.
+Aurelian’s reputation as a cavalry commander was perhaps his greatest strength.

-During the siege of Mediolanum (Milan), Aurelian became embroiled with Marcus Claudius (Claudius Gothicus) in an imperial intrigue.
+During the Mediolanum (Milan) siege, Aurelian became embroiled with Marcus Claudius (Claudius Gothicus) in an imperial intrigue.
 Gallienus was murdered, and Claudius Gothicus became Emperor, with Aurelian serving as Master of the Horse.
 A series of campaigns against the Goths followed, but in January 270 AD, Claudius died of the plague in Sirmium.
 His brother Quintillus aspired to the throne, but Aurelian gained the support of the army and was elevated to the throne over Quintillus, who later killed himself.

 Aurelian, faced with enormous political and economic difficulties, took the only offensive course of action that was open to him.
 The Empire, he concluded, had to be strengthened and reunified.
-It would be his determination alone that would postpone the collapse of the Roman Empire and win for him in the process, the title Restitutor Orbis, the “Restorer of the World.”
+His determination alone would postpone the collapse of the Roman Empire and win for him in the process, the title Restitutor Orbis, the “Restorer of the World.”

 Aurelian returned to Rome in 271 AD, where he had to pacify a terrified city.
 He immediately halted the rioting and restored order to the capital.
 The controller of the mint in Rome began a rebellion over the monetary reforms laid out by Aurelian.
 He ordered that all the debased currency be purchased back and replaced with a new currency of higher content in silver.
-The rebellion was led by Felicissimus.
-It appears that those who had been running the mint were embezzling the intended silver and issuing the debased coinage at least in part on their own authority.
+Felicissimus led the rebellion.
+It appears that those who had been running the mint were embezzling the intended silver and issuing the debased coinage, at least in part, on their own authority.

-The barbarian invasions had made a profound impact upon Rome.
+The barbarian invasions had made a profound impact on Rome.
 It was the first time they saw their city as being vulnerable.
 Aurelian thus commissioned new defense walls (the Aurelian Walls) to encircle Rome itself, although they were not fully completed until the reign of Probus.
-Nonetheless, these are the great walls of Rome that still remain largely intact today.
+Nonetheless, these great walls of Rome remain largely intact today.

-Aurelian then turned his attention to Thrace, which had been invaded by the Goths.
+Aurelian then turned his attention to Thrace, which the Goths had invaded.
 Aurelian invaded with his usual determination and reconquered the region while chasing the Goths back over the Danube.
 Aurelian realized that the imperial frontiers were proving impossible to defend, and as a result, the province of Dacia, the conquest of Trajan, was entirely abandoned.

-Both Queen Zenobia of Palmyra and Tetricus, former Emperor of the Gallo-Roman usurper state, appeared as captives in the magnificent triumph which the Emperor celebrated in Rome were at last senatorial resistance to his position finally disappeared.
+Queen Zenobia of Palmyra and Tetricus, former Emperor of the Gallo-Roman usurper state, appeared as captives in the magnificent triumph the Emperor celebrated in Rome at last senatorial resistance to his position finally disappeared.

 With the Roman Empire restored and military conquests complete, Aurelian turned his attention to the domestic reform issues of the state.
-The currency of the Empire had been severely reduced in value, plagued by countless debasements one on top of the other.
-The once silver denarius had been replaced by the double denarius of Caracalla (Antoninianus) and that had been reduced to a mere bronze shell of its former glory.
-The continued debasements had caused massive inflation, and the Empire would not survive without also restoring the monetary system.
+The currency of the Empire had been severely reduced in value, plagued by countless debasements, one on top of the other.
+The once silver denarius had been replaced by the double denarius of Caracalla (Antoninianus), which had been reduced to a mere bronze shell of its former glory.
+The continued debasements caused massive inflation, and the Empire would not survive without also restoring the monetary system.

 Aurelian’s reforms did not end with the monetary system.
 He also attempted to end the social and moral decay that had festered amid such poor economic conditions.
-Aurelian sought to somehow unify society as a way to accomplish this so he also tried to reform religion.
-From the East, Aurelian tried to encourage religious devotion to the sun god, Sol Invictus (the Unconquered Sun) in 274AD establishing a feast of his birth to be on December 25.
-His goal was to develop a universal deity that would unite the pagan world and declare that Sol was protecting the Roman Empire.
+Aurelian sought to somehow unify society as a way to accomplish this, so he also tried to reform religion.
+From the East, Aurelian tried to encourage religious devotion to the sun god, Sol Invictus (the Unconquered Sun), in 274AD, establishing a feast of his birth to be on December 25.
+He aimed to develop a universal deity that would unite the pagan world and declare that Sol was protecting the Roman Empire.
 In the process, he began the persecution of the Christians once again in an effort to create social unity.

-Aurelian had one last goal in mind so with his domestic reforms accomplished, or underway, he returned to the East during the summer of 275 AD with a glorious ambition for the conquest of Mesopotamia.
+Aurelian had one last goal in mind, so with his domestic reforms accomplished or underway, he returned to the East during the summer of 275 AD with a glorious ambition for the conquest of Mesopotamia.
 Always the disciplinarian, Aurelian caught his secretary, Eros, in a lie during the campaign and promised dire punishment.
-Eros, fearing the worst, went to the Praetorian Guards and told them that Aurelian was planning to kill them as well.
-In an effort to save his own skin, Eros began a plot that proved to be successful.
-Aurelian, at the age of 68, was assassinated at Caenophruriun in Thrace and Rome lost not merely one of its greatest generals, but a man truly worthy to have occupied the throne of the Roman Empire.
+Eros, fearing the worst, went to the Praetorian Guards and told them that Aurelian was also planning to kill them.
+To save his own skin, Eros began a plot that proved to be successful.
+Aurelian, at the age of 68, was assassinated at Caenophruriun in Thrace and Rome lost not merely one of its greatest generals but a man truly worthy to have occupied the throne of the Roman Empire.

 Mints: Rome; Vienna (?); Lugdunum; Milan; Ticinum; Siscia; Serdica; Cyzicus; Antioch; Tripolis; unidentified mint.